rmraya/Stingray/README.md

 - Point your `JAVA_HOME` environment variable to JDK 11
 - Run `ant` to compile the Java code
 - Run `npm install` to download and install NodeJS dependencies
-- Run `npm start` to launch TMXEditor
+- Run `npm start` to launch Stingray

 ### Steps for building